Boko Haram Terrorists in Nigeria Say They Will Execute Christian Pastor Wednesday if Demands Not Met

 The video came from the Abubakar Shekau-led faction of Boko Haram, according to the media outlet.

 This was the third video released by Boko Haram showing the pastor.
-He also appeared in a video released a few days after he was abducted and in another one released in early January, according to the media outlet.
+He also appeared in a video released a few days after he was abducted and in another one released in early January, the Human Angle reported.

 According to witnesses, Yikura was abducted by the Islamic extremists on Dec.
 24 in Pemi village near Chibok in Borno state.